falondarville/bamazon/README.md

 ## Command line shop

-This is a command line shop that communicates with a MySQL database.
+This is a command line shop with three views that communicates with a MySQL database.
+There are three files that allow three different shop access levels.
+These are customer, manager, and supervisor.

 ### Store Customer Usage